donsolana/Travel-Security-2021/README.md

-# Travel-Security-2021 by *Halogen Group*
+# Travel Security Report (2021) by *Halogen Group*
 A data-driven report on security situation in Nigeria.
+This repository contains a report on the state of travel security in Nigeria.
+The data and charts presented in the report was analyzed by me.

 ## Data Sources
 * Some of the data was collected from Halogen Security's intel division(The company I work for at time of writing).